 This optional meeting notes form can be used to record the meetings that take place between the ECT and their Mentor.
 The ECT and Mentor must meet weekly in Year 1 of Induction and fortnightly in Year 2 of Induction.
 Some ECTs and Mentors may choose to record their discussions on their ECF based training portal, instead of this form.

 ECT Policy

-HISP TSH Appropriate Body has put together a template ECT Policy, which can be adapted and branded to your specific school/ institution.
+HISP TSH Appropriate Body has put together a template ECT Policy, on the HISP TSH website which can be adapted and branded to your specific school/ institution.